Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

   count 1 2 3&4 5 6 7&2 or 1 2 3&4 5 6 rock-and-go.
 The RAG must happen quickly
   so the follower does not settle on steps &8, but instead moves forward.

+## Preparation variations

+A prep is used to rotate the follower clockwise or counter-clockwise.

+J-hook

+: Used to rotate the follower clockwise 180 degrees into a starter position during a whip.

+Piston

+: Used to rotate the follower clockwise 180 degrees into a back-to-front position during a single-arm turn-in.
+In a regular handhold, it consists of pulling the follower's arm on 1 and pushing it on 2.

+Left

+: Used for the left pass inside turn, right pass inside spin, handshake reverse whip, and free spin.
+Forward on 1, prep slightly to the left between 1 and 2, and rotate counter-clockwise on 3.

+Right

+: Used for the right pass outside spin.
+Forward on 1, prep slightly to the right between 1 and 2, and rotate clockwise on 3.

 ## Handhold configurations

 The palm of the hand can point in four general directions: